Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Experiment

-As highlighted in Section~\ref{sec:introduction}, balancing exploration and exploitation is a fundamental challenge in CASH.
-In this section, we validate the ability of \sys to manage this trade-off at two hierarchical levels: (1) Can it identify and allocate optimization resources to superior algorithms?
+In this section, we validate the ability of \sys to trade off exploration and exploitation at two levels: (1) Can it allocate optimization resources to superior algorithms?
 (2) Within each algorithm's subspace, can it effectively navigate the trade-off between promising and unexplored regions?

 \textbf{Resource allocation across algorithms}.
 For each dataset, we first identified the optimal algorithm as the algorithm associated with the global best configuration found across all 9 methods and 300 iterations.
 Subsequently, for each CASH method, we compute the \textit{ratio of its evaluated configurations that belong to the ``optimal algorithm''}.
-Figure~\ref{fig:ee_algorithm} visualizes the distribution of these allocation ratios for each method across the 104 datasets, from which we get two observations: (i) Superior identification and focus: \sys achieves the highest mean allocation ratios (0.43) among all methods.
-This demonstrates its superior ability to correctly identify the most promising algorithm and concentrate optimization budget on it, whereas other baselines allocate 0.14 to 0.28 on average. (ii) Robustness across datasets: \sys exhibits the highest median (0.49), along with highest lower quartile (box bottom) and lower whisker, ensuring the optimal algorithm is rarely overlooked.
+Figure~\ref{fig:ee_algorithm} visualizes the distribution of these allocation ratios for each method across the 104 datasets, from which we get two observations: (i) Superiority: \sys achieves the highest mean allocation ratios (0.43), whereas other baselines allocate 0.14 to 0.28 on average.
+This demonstrates its superior ability to correctly identify the most promising algorithm and concentrate optimization budget on it. (ii) Robustness: \sys exhibits the highest median (0.49), along with highest lower quartile (box bottom) and lower whisker, ensuring the optimal algorithm is rarely overlooked.
 In contrast, aggressive baselines (e.g., SMAC, OPRO, MOSAIC) exhibit near-zero medians and bottom whiskers, indicating frequent premature convergence to suboptimal algorithms; methods like RB and LLAMBO yield consistently low ratios due to conservative uniformity.
 In summary, \sys employs root-level PUCT to balance inter-algorithm trade-off, ensuring stable resource allocation to optimal algorithms across datasets.